Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Comparison of Resonant and Broadband Searches with Flux-to-Voltage Amplifiers

+We assume that both searches possess quantum-limited readout, with real-valued noise impedance.
+We assume that the total search time $T_{\rm tot}$ is long enough that we may dwell at each resonance frequency longer than the resonator ring-up/dark matter coherence time.
 We set the lower limit for all scans at $\nu_{l}=100$ Hz.
 Below $\sim$ 100 Hz, building a resonant circuit is challenging due to the physically large components required and resultant parasitic inductances and capacitances.
-We evaluate analytically the optimized resonant and broadband scans--and the comparison of their SNRs--only for searches with lower limit $\nu_{l} \geq 1$ kHz.
-Below 1 kHz, some of the approximations in the resonator optimization of Appendix \ref{ssec:FtoV_opt_QL} begin to break down.
-However, we emphasize that the results of our analysis apply down to the lowest frequency at which a resonator can be practically built, $\nu_{l} \sim$ 100 Hz.
-In fact, we show rigorously that, for any search range and any inductor quality, there exists a resonator scan strategy such that the resonant search gives better sensitivity than the broadband search at all frequencies in the search range.
 We set the upper limit for all comparisons at $\nu_{h}=100$ MHz.
-We thus stay away from frequencies $\gtrsim 300$ MHz in this comparison, where uncontrolled impedances (for instance, stray inductances/capacitances) in the nominally lumped-element input circuit will degrade system performance in both the broadband and resonant experiment.
-For example, parasitic resonances associated with a dc SQUID flux-focusing washer create challenges for broadband amplification.
-We consider two specific examples of scans.
-In the first scan, a wide band scan, we set the lower limit for comparison at $\nu_{l}=10$ kHz and the upper limit at $\nu_{h}=100$ MHz.
-The second scan we consider is a low-frequency scan, where $\nu_{l}=1$ kHz and $\nu_{h}=10$ kHz.
-The reason for considering two scans becomes clear when we discuss the role of priors in the sensitivity comparison.
+We thus stay below high frequencies where uncontrolled impedances (for instance, stray inductances/capacitances) in the nominally physically-lumped-element input circuit degrade system performance in both the broadband and resonant experiment; for example, parasitic resonances associated with a dc SQUID flux-focusing washer create challenges for broadband amplification.

-We assume that the total search time $T_{\rm tot}$ is long enough that we may dwell at each resonance frequency longer than the resonator ring-up/dark matter coherence time.
-For the time allocation in the two resonant scans described above, we assume the log-uniform search optimization represented by eq. (\ref{eq:t_opt}).